optikfluffel/octopress-responsive-video-embed/README.markdown

 There are 3 easy steps.

 1. Add ```youtube.rb``` and ```vimeo.rb``` to your ```plugin``` folder.
-2. Copy the content from ```rve-styles.css``` to your own stylesheet or just add it to your template.
+2. Copy the content from ```rve-styles.css``` to your own stylesheet or just add it to your template. (or to keep everything in sass, see below)
 3. Now you can easily embed videos using only the ```id``` like this:

 ```markdown